-In November, I stood in front of a post-communist management team of a chicken and egg processing facility in Moravia (then Czechoslovakia) and explained through an interpreter that my employer had hired me to privatize the factory and convert it into a state of the art mayonnaise manufacturing and marketing company.
+Then in November, I stood smiling in front of a post-communist management team of a chicken and egg processing facility in Moravia (then Czechoslovakia) and explained through an interpreter that my employer had hired me to privatize the factory and convert it into a state of the art mayonnaise manufacturing and marketing company.

-I can still remember the blank stares that accompanied my presentation.
 The team had probably never seen such a presentation, let alone an overhead projector.
 And they were probably used to having party functionaries occasionally stop by and tell them dubious stories.
-So it was really not surprising that they were non-committal in their reactions.
+So, it was not surprising that they were non-committal in their reactions.

 Five years later, we had built a business with a sales trend of $50 million per year and a 60% value market share in the Czech and Slovak mayonnaise business.